 I am pleased to have just yesterday come across this very nice 2006 video interview w/ French composer Elaine Radigue.
 It was taken in her home studio (but where?).
 What can I say?
 Before yesterday, I had no idea who Elaine was!
 Immediately I came to appreciate the spirited delivery of her many unique perspectives on music & sound.
 Most importantly (perhaps), she has remained true to the ARP 2500 & used it as her primary composition tool for over 30 years!!
 Thanks Elaine – call me! ;)

 This clip is what I might describe as a “excellent video tour” of the legend Isao Tomita’s synthesizer studio, taken sometime in the late 1970s.
 This video is entirely in Japanese, and features some magnificent period machines like the then-new ROLAND MC-8, the MOOG SYSTEM 55, and what appears to be an early version of the OTARI MTR-90 16 track recorder – among many, many other fine machines!
 It seems so crammed up in there!
 There is also a portion of this video that is most touching.
-At approx 5:33, you are transported to witness a Junior High synthesizer ensemble rehearsing Dvorák’s “New World Symphony” (4th movement) on their Yamaha CS machines.
+At approx 5:33, you are transported to a classroom where there’s a Junior High synthesizer ensemble rehearsing Dvorák’s “New World Symphony” (4th movement) (thx Josh!) on their Yamaha CS machines .
 Anybody have any translated insight or information to share regarding this video?
 View another btw Tomita post here!

 Here is a remarkable full-length film portrait of Ryuichi Sakamoto from 1984, called Tokyo Melody a film about Ryuichi Sakamoto.
 In the documentary, we’re taken into Ryuichi’s daily life routine surrounding the production of 音楽図鑑, his 6th(?) solo album, the 1st since the dissolve of YMO.
 We are treated to extensive in-studio footage (w/ copious Fairlight CMI IIx “action” scenes), as well as fascinating period footage of Tokyo street life at that time.
 A “must-see” music movie – even if you do not care necessarily for the music of Sakamoto-San.